US GDP slowed sharply in Q3 but big rebound expected in Q4

 While COVID cases in recent weeks have started to rise again in many parts of the country, economists do not think the latest increase will be enough to dampen consumer spending, which accounts for 70% of economic activity.

-The expectation is that the economy in the current October-December quarter could grow at the strongest pace this year, possibly topping 8%.
+The expectation is that the economy in the current October-December quarter could grow at the strongest pace this year, with some economists forecast GDP could surge to an 8% rate in the fourth quarter.

+For the whole year, the expectation is that the economy will grow by around 5.5%, which would be the best showing since 1984 and a big improvement from last year when the economy shrank by 3.4%.
+That was the biggest annual decline since an 11.6% plunge in 1946. when the nation was demobilized after World War II.

+“After experiencing one of the most severe economic shocks of the past century in 2020, the U.S. economy has displayed one of the most rapid recoveries in modern history in 2021,” Gregory Daco, chief U.S. economist for Oxford Economics, wrote in a note to clients.
+Daco predicted GDP in the current October-December period would rebound to a growth rate of 5.6%.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.